helgoboss/pointer_lock/README.md

 ### Linux

 On Linux, things work okay both in X11 and Wayland.
-The implementation is based on the X11 functions `XGrabCursor` and `XWarpCursor`.
-On Wayland, it still works, thanks to the compatibility layer.
+The implementation is based on the GDK functions `gdk_pointer_grab` and `gdk_device_warp`.
+On Wayland, it still works, probably thanks to the compatibility layer.

 ### Web (*)